Color choice is an important part of data visualization.

 - Choose a color scheme that can be identified by everyone, including people with various types of color vision deficiency.

-- Avoid bad color combinations that may present an issue with color blind people, such as red & green, green & brown, green & blue, blue & grey, blue & purple, green & grey and green & black.
+- Avoid bad color combinations that may present an issue for color blind people, such as red & green, green & brown, green & blue, blue & grey, blue & purple, green & grey and green & black.

 All these tips should help you make the chart easier to read for people with a CVD.